-- Your child may be drowsy (sleepy) when they first start taking lamotrigine.
+- Your child may be drowsy (sleepy) or dizzy when they first start taking Lamotrigine.
 This should get better after a few days as your child gets used to the medicine.
-If it doesn’t, contact your doctor but continue to give lamotrigine.
+If it doesn’t, contact your doctor but continue to give Lamotrigine.

 - They may develop a tremor (shakiness), their coordination may be affected (they may seem clumsy) or they may have blurred vision.
 They may also have changes in mood and may be aggressive or hyperactive (more active than usual and finding it hard to relax).
 They may have sleep disturbances, such as difficulty getting to sleep.
 If you are worried contact your doctor.

-Can other common medicines be given at the same time as lamotrigine?
+Can other medicines be given at the same time as Lamotrigine?